 - To make it easier for filling water jugs and watering, I use a cut off piece of old hose and attach it to the spigot on my rain barrel.

 Do you have a rain barrel?
-Tell me about it in the comments below.
+Tell me about your rain barrel setup in the comments below.